RolandFaure/Hairsplitter/README.md

 # Why is it useful ?

+`Hairsplitter` can be used to refine a metagenomic assembly.
+Assemblers commonly collapse closely related strains as on single genome.
+HairSplitter can recover the lost strains.
-`Hairsplitter` is mainly useful if you are trying to obtain a phased assembly.
+`HairSplitter` is also useful for single-organism assembly, especially if you are trying to obtain a phased assembly.
 The main advantage of `Hairsplitter` compared to other techniques is that it is totally parameters-free.
 Most importantly, it does not requires to know the ploidy of the organism, and can infer different ploidies corresponding to different contigs.
 It can thus be used just as well on haploid assemblies (to improve the assembly of duplications) as on complex allotetraploids (to assemble separately the haplotypes).
 Just run the assembly through!

 # Installation